 High smoking point

-Cow Ghee has higher smoking point than any cooking oil.
-The higher smoking point ensures that while used for frying or baking, ghee does not break fatty acid chains, while cooking oil gets broken in harmful free radicals, which may induce cancerous diseases.
+Grass fed Ghee has higher smoking point than any cooking oil.
+The higher smoking point ensures that while used for frying or baking, grass fed ghee does not break fatty acid chains, while cooking oil gets broken in harmful free radicals, which may induce cancerous diseases.

 Although cooking oils are free of cholesterol, indiscriminate consumption of cooking oil may induce problem of increased blood cholesterol.